fbpx

 With our help, you'll be ready to tell colleges your story with pride and confidence.

-Over the last six years, Ivy Scholars has helped over 200 students enroll at top tier universities, over 300 students reach their target SAT & ACT scores, and secured its students over $450,000 of scholarships.
+Over the last decade, Ivy Scholars has helped thousands of students enroll at top-tier universities, reach their target SAT & ACT scores, and secured its students millions of dollars in scholarships.

 Play Video